CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

       when: acme_method == 'dns-01'
 ```

-Please, note dot `.` after `record` (DNS name) - it is required for Bind9, your DNS server may vary.
+Please, note dot `.` after `record` (DNS name) - it is required for Bind9.
+Your DNS server may vary.

 ### Request validation

-After you published verification data, you request validation.
+After you publish verification data, you request validation

 ```yaml
     - name: Let the challenge be validated and retrieve the cert and intermediate certificate